I get many hundreds of spam messages a day. That’s probably nearer the high end of the average range, but it’s certainly not an uncommon amount.

 There are many partial solutions that have varying degrees of success, depending on your needs and your willingness to accept restrictions or additional steps.

-But all current solutions risk both of the unwanted alternatives: letting some spam through and preventing legitimate mail from reaching you.
+But all solutions today risk both of the unwanted alternatives:

-- The presence of words or phrases that are most commonly associated with spam such as the names of assorted drugs, sexual terms, and more.
+- Words or phrases commonly associated with spam, such as certain drug names, sexual terms, and more.

-- The presence of links within the mail that go to known malicious or suspicious sites associated with spammers.
+- Links that go to known malicious or suspicious sites.